 due to a physical injury or sickness are treated as received for the physical injury or sickness.
 Do not include them in your

 If the emotional distress is due to a personal injury that is not due to a physical injury or sickness (for example,

-employment discrimination or injury to reputation), you must include the damages in your income, except for any damages you
+employment discrimination or injury to reputation), you must include the damages in your income, except for any damages that

 Credit card insurance.